Reach Out Today

 These levels of treatment are, in order, as follows:

-After completing medical detox, you’ll move to inpatient treatment in Orange County California.
-There, you’ll receive medically-assisted treatment and dual diagnosis treatment to deal with any cravings or co-occurring mental health issues you may be battling.
+After completing medical detox, you’ll move to inpatient treatment in Oklahoma City There, you’ll receive medically-assisted treatment and dual diagnosis treatment to deal with any cravings or co-occurring mental health issues you may be battling.

 This way, they can recover without putting their daily lives completely on hold, receiving intense therapeutic interventions like group and individual therapy, skill development, cognitive-behavioral therapy, and medication management as necessary.